Dion Fortune's "Mystical Meditations on the Collects"

-The fifth stage asks for the compassion of the god or goddess thus invoked
+The fifth stage asks for the compassion and blessing of the god or goddess thus invoked

-We might for example invoke Athene, focus on her aspect of wisdom, and ask for her help in understanding an aspect of esoteric teaching.
-Our goal is acquire greater knowledge of ourselves and of what choices we should make in a current problem.
+We might for example invoke Athene, focus on her aspect of wisdom and ask for her help in understanding an aspect of esoteric teaching.
+Our goal is to reach a greater knowledge of ourselves and increased clarity as to the choices we should make in the challenges that face us.
 Holding this in mind, we invoke Athene and attune our minds to her wisdom.

 N.B.
 The time and tradition in which these Collects were written means that they use only the term 'God' in reference to the Deity.
-Readers may prefer to substitute alternatives such as Goddess, Deity, Divinity or Spirit.
+Readers may wish to substitute alternatives such as Goddess, or Spirit.

-02 Message for the week beginning 6th January 2019: The Epiphany
+01 Thought for the week beginning 3rd January 2021: The Epiphany

 Keynote: Seeing with the eyes of the spirit

-The word 'Epiphany' is often used nowadays, and it is worth bringing to mind its original meaning of "a sudden perception of the essential nature or meaning of something; an illuminating discovery or realisation; an intuitive grasp of reality through something apparently simple."
+It is worth bringing to mind the meaning of the word 'Epiphany' which is: "a sudden perception of the essential nature or meaning of something; an illuminating discovery or realisation; an intuitive grasp of reality through something apparently simple."

-As Dion Fortune reminds us in her commentary on this Collect, the Wise Men in whose name we celebrate 'The Epiphany' on 6th January saw much that others did not see, such as the real meaning of the star over Bethlehem, and the spiritual and universal significance of the tiny babe in the stable..
+As Dion Fortune reminds us in her commentary on this Collect, the Wise Men in whose name we celebrate 'The Epiphany' saw much that others did not see, such as the symbolism of the star in the East and the spiritual significance of the new-born babe in the stable.

 Keynotes: Wisdom, Courage

-This Collect asks for the ability to ‘perceive and know what things we ought to do..... '
+The Collect for this week asks for the ability to "perceive and know what things we ought to do..... "

-When we are unsure of our way forward, rather than make hasty or arbitrary decisions it can be useful to pause awhile and contact Spirit to help us get a clearer perception of what is causing our present situation.
-With the benefit of a more insightful perception, we can begin to make appropriate changes, not forgetting to also ask for courage to enable us to make them.
+Dion Fortune's interpretation of this Collect is that In situations of uncertainty, rather than make hasty or arbitrary decisions it is better to pause for a while in order to contact a higher Wisdom and to gain a better perspective of what is causing the present situation.
+With the benefit of a more insightful perception, we can then begin to make appropriate changes - not forgetting to ask for courage in making them and carrying them through.

 “Grant us thy peace all the days of our life……”

-When we desire peace, our first thoughts often tend towards what we want to get rid of: stress, anxiety, demands on our time, people who cause us undue problems.
-When our thoughts turn to peace in the word, it is natural to think of this in terms of the removal or absence of conflict.
+When we desire peace for ourselves, our first thoughts often tend towards the stress, anxiety and internal conflict that we would like to get rid of.
+When our thoughts turn to peace in the word, we also tend to think of this in terms of the removal of conflict.

 Dion Fortune reminds us that the invocation in this Collect is made to the ultimate source of all Life, the One Deity of "all things in heaven and earth."
-She suggests that real peace is not achieved by getting rid of demands and stresses, nor by avoiding or removing conflict , but through our understanding of how all things in the universe are interconnected.
-She suggests that when we have a better knowledge of the CAUSE of things, of why things are as they are, then we will find acceptance and understanding, which ultimately brings deep and lasting peace.
+She suggests that real peace is not achieved simply by removing stress or conflict but through our understanding of how all things in the universe are interconnected.
+She suggests that when we have a better knowledge of the cause of things, of why things are as they are, then we can reach a place of acceptance and understanding which ultimately will lead to a deeper and lasting peace.

 Keynote: Protection from evil

-This Collect asks for strength and protection "in the midst of so many and great dangers" because "by reason of the frailty of our nature we cannot always stand upright."
+The Collect for this week asks for strength and protection "in the midst of so many and great dangers" because "by reason of the frailty of our nature we cannot always stand upright."

-The key to understanding this Collect lies in the image of ‘standing upright.’
-If we imagine ourselves standing in this posture it can evoke an image of a clear flow of energy channelled through our entire selves, integrating body mind and spirit, and connecting heaven with earth.
+The vivid but perhaps surprising image in this Collect is of "standing upright."
+If we stand in this position, and take a deep breath, it enables a clear flow of energy to be channelled through our entire selves, integrating body, mind and spirit, and connecting heaven with earth.

-It's a simple image, easily visualised, but remarkably effective.
+It's a simple thing to do, but it can be remarkably effective.